amandeepmittal/amanhimself.dev/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/7a54ca90-982e-49cd-a491-23d5893bdebd/deploy-status)](https://app.netlify.com/sites/clever-pare-cfc6e4/deploys)

-A personal website where I keep information about myself and all of my blog posts.
+A personal website where I keep:

+- information about myself
+- blog posts

 I have written for over 25+ tech publications and over 150+ posts.
 This website is an alternate platform to the collection.

 This website is built using Gatsbyjs.